eliaskountouris/MysteriumRerouted/firmware/README.md

 call that keyboard mysterium_elias and use MCU atmega32A

-replace the existining keyboards/mysterium_elias folder with the one in this repo
+replace the existining contents of keyboards/mysterium_elias with this firmware folder's contents

 edit the keymaps/default/keymap.c for keybindings, config.h for MCU pinouts, and mysterium_elias.h for board layouts

 Compile using, qmk compile -kb mysterium_elias -km default

+Alternatively, the .hex file to flash directly